Health Net: Mergers and Acquisitions

-Legal Cases
+Legal cases

-In 2007, Patsy Bates, a California beautician, sued Health Net claiming that the company wrongfully terminated her care during chemotherapy treatments.
+In 2007, a California patient sued Health Net claiming that the company wrongfully terminated her care during chemotherapy treatments.
 During the case, a company employee performance review revealed that a manager had tied bonuses for an analyst in charge of rescission reviews to the rate of enrollees whose coverage was discontinued.
-Health Net claimed that Bates withheld health information, including a heart problem, that would have disqualified her from coverage.
-Bates replied that the insurance broker had filled out the form for her.
+Health Net claimed that the patient withheld health information, including a heart problem, that would have disqualified her from coverage.
+She replied that the insurance broker had filled out the form for her.
 In February 2008, the court ruled in Bates' favor and ordered Health Net to over $9 million in damages.

 In 2008, Health Net agreed to pay $215M to settle allegations that it had unfairly reimbursed out-of-network providers between 1995 and 2007.

 In September 2012, the Los Angeles County Medical Association and two patients sued Health Net for denying medically necessary treatment, including cancer care.
 The lawsuit alleged that Health Net denied claims based on its own definition of "medical necessity" rather than standards set forth by California law.
 A judge ruled in Health Net's favor in July 2013.

-In 2016, Health Net Federal Services became a wholly-owned subsidiary of Centene, ending its time as a publicly traded company.
+In 2016, Health Net Federal Services became a wholly owned subsidiary of Centene, ending its time as a publicly traded company.
 In 2021, Health Net's former subsidiary, Health Net Federal Services, agreed to pay $97M to settle allegations that it had duplicated or inflated claims submitted to the Department of Veterans Affairs between 2013 and 2019.